wispgitgecko9/hamshed/rss/posts/aprs-us.md

 ---
 ### Be Patient...

 *Sorry, I'm still working on this article.
-I haven't all the time in the world, you know.*
+I haven't all the time in the world, you know.* Tnx for understanding :]

 ---
 #### Sources